 Yuku 行く (to go) + pe 辺

 Uwabe 上辺 (Exterior)

 Mizu 水 (water) + pe 辺

 The original pronunciation of 辺 was /pe/.
 In some words, the /p/ was dropped and in others it become voiced as [b].
 Of course, as a particle, the initial consonant became dropped entirely.
 Even though it has been nearly 2,000 years since it first began being used as a particle, its original nominal meaning still lives on in very commonly used words.

-へ indicates movement to somewhere away from where the subject currently is.
-For the most part, it is interchangeable with に.
+E へ indicates movement to somewhere (far) away from where the subject currently is.
+For the most part, it is interchangeable with ni に.
 However, it must not be used to replace に for any other usage other than movement!

-へ is often associated with extravagant distances, or at least movement away from where the subject currently is.
-However, this is not always the case.
-As a grammatical rule, へ must never be replaced by に when preceded by の since に can't be used with の.
+E へ is most associated with extravagant distances, or at least movement away from where the subject currently is, but this is not an absolute as some speakers prefer it to sound less direct/more formal.
+Most importantly, as a grammatical rule, e へ must never be replaced by ni に is not allowed before the particle no の.